 Menu and Fair are two serious games to foster the development of entrepreneurial attitudes.
 These two classroom games were developed within the See A Game European project, for which I was the lead game designer (through seed).
 The games are free to download and use, and they have been a key instruments for the entrepreneurship programs I led with seed in Ecuador and Macedonia.

 Revolver is a 2-player game, based on chance and strategy.
-The prototype, in walnut wood, was developed toghether with the lab at Istituto Canisio, near Lugano.
+The prototype, in walnut wood, was developed together with the lab at Istituto Canisio, a private foundation working with people with disabilities near Lugano.

 My first son had a passion for firefighters (I think just like most children do…), and when he was starting to learning numbers, I developed this small game about fires, trucks and water bombs – which we still play after so many years!
 It is set in Vancouver, a city where we lived for 6 months, so it’s also a kind of memory game.